 But there is hope that Lolita’s time spent enslaved at the Miami Seaquarium could come to an end.

 Her family, the Southern Resident orca population, is classified as endangered under the Endangered Species Act (ESA), and the National Marine Fisheries Service has finally agreed that Lolita should also be included in the (ESA) listing.
-PETA, the Animal Legal Defense Fund, Orca Network, and two concerned individuals believe that confining Lolita to a small, shallow, and barren concrete tank—where she has been alone, unable to dive, forage, or carry out any natural behavior–violates the ESA, and have announced they intend to sue the Miami Seaquarium on behalf of Lolita and they are seeking her freedom from the facility.
-PETA is pushing for Lolita to be released from the Miami Seaquarium and returned to her home waters in a coastal sanctuary!
+PETA believes that confining Lolita to a small, shallow, and barren concrete tank—where she has been alone, unable to dive, forage, or carry out any natural behavior–violates the ESA, and is pushing for Lolita to be released from the Miami Seaquarium and returned to her home waters in a coastal sanctuary!